Working for the Anglican Diocese of Christchurch

 We are prayerfully seeking a Christian minister who:

-- Loves the Lord Jesus and has a desire to see God’s people grow into Christlike maturity.
+- Loves the Lord Jesus, has a desire to reach people with the good news of God’s grace, and to see our church grow into Christlike maturity.

 - Has evidence of a life of discipleship in following Jesus.

 - Welcomes the Protestant, Reformed and outwardly engaged stance of modern Anglican mission and ministry.

 - Servant-hearted, humble and energetic in taking risks to grow the influence of the gospel with the next generation.

 - A theological degree to a Bachelors or higher level.

 - Able to teach the Bible with clarity, conviction and care.